-5. Submission of Water Analytical Results for the Former Outfall Pond: The Discharger shall sample and submit the results of the testing of water accumulated on the FOP cover for mercury whenever more than 6 inches has accumulated.
-If the results are at or below NPDES discharge limits for mercury, the accumulated water is to be pumped off immediately; if they exceed discharge limits for mercury, the water is to be removed from the site as soon as possible.
+5. Submission of Water Analytical Results for the Former Outfall Pond: The Discharger shall remove accumulated water from the FOP when sufficient water has accumulated to allow pumping.
+Prior to removal, the Discharger shall sample for mercury and submit the results to the Regional Water Board.
+If the results are at or below NPDES action levels for mercury, the accumulated water is to be pumped off immediately; if they exceed action levels for mercury, the Discharger shall submit, for the Executive Officer's approval, a plan for the collection and proper disposal of all mercury-contaminated water.